zntheory/itu-bds-sdse/lessons/04-golang-fundamentals/D-packages.md

 ## Other notes

-Imports are per file, not per package.
+- Imports are per file, not per package.
+- Importing a package in the same module is done with the project name (in the `go.mod` file) as prefix to the package name—think of it as a path.
+- Imported packages can be aliased.
+- Referencing a package is done with the package name as prefix to the identifier.

 </br>
 </br>